 - Considering greater tax transparency in the reporting of tax paid, country by country tax disclosure, achieving the ‘fair tax’ kite mark etc.

-Four companies held in the EdenTree funds have obtained the Fair Tax Mark: Marshalls; Pennon Group; SSE and United Utilities.
+Nine companies held in the EdenTree Funds have obtained the Fair Tax Mark: Co-operative Group, Coventry Building Society, Dwr Cymru Welsh Water, Leeds Building Society, Marshalls; Pennon Group; Severn Trent, SSE and United Utilities.